 It had sufficient torque to get the tires piping hot pulling donuts on the far-distant back lot of Towson Ford, out of ear and eye-shot of the office.
 And it would barrel down (then uncrowded) York Road out to Timonium or the Beltway fast enough, until it ran out of breath or threatened to become airborne.
 But the real test was the trip to the body shop, which was not an uncommon stopping point before delivery.
 In 1971, Quality was Ford Job No. 472947658489.

 Towson Ford’s body shop wasn’t anywhere near Towson at all, but way down Falls Road, a windy old trail-turned-road that followed the eponymous river.
 That’s where my hate for these barges really blossomed.
 It felt like I was trying to plow furrows into the pavement with the rims through those tight curves; give me a Pinto, please!
 No question about it; the big Fords were the sloppiest handlers of the Really Big Three.

 And by far the ugliest, if you hadn’t already picked up on that between the lines.
 That leaves the question: does the ’71 Ford have any redeeming qualities?
 No. But if you don’t believe me, call 541-461-9714, and ask for the BigCheesyFord Special, and confirm it for yourself.

-Postscript: Obviously this is all just a spoof, as I went on to buy an almost identical 1972 green LTD to prove my love for these.
+Postscript: Obviously this was all just a spoof, as I went on to buy an almost identical 1972 green LTD to prove my true love for these.